Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 manually typing in these two lines.

 Copy-paste the code below – make sure to get all the text – and paste it between the start line and the end line of the R code chunk.
-Note that there is no hard return between 'str' and 'oop.txt' – when copy-pasting this, you probably need to correct this.

 ```r